agello/techlab/labs/01_quicktour.md

 ### Templates

-A template describes textually a list of resources that can be executed on OpenShift and created accordingly in OpenShift.
+A template describes a list of resources that can be executed on OpenShift and created accordingly in OpenShift.

 This way you have the possibility to describe entire infrastructures: